top of page

 Medical Aesthetics Director

 Dr Jason believes in lifelong learning and has attended dozens of conferences both locally and overseas to keep up-to-date in new research findings and techniques which he adapts for use in his own patients.
-He has also attended hands-on cadaveric dissection courses held locally and overseas in order to improve his anatomy knowledge.

-Intricacies of Temple and Forehead Filler
+Intricacies of Temple and Forehead filler

 We are all familiar with the use of dermal fillers to define nose, chin and tear trough.
 However not so many people are aware that dermal fillers can also be used to contour the forehead and temples.